VicPopescu/LazyPenguinProject/README.md

 # LazyPenguinProject
-2D Game
+2D Platformer
 This is a personal project!
+Started on Dec 6, 2015.

 #What I used for this project: